-- Finishing frame

 - Forced air distribution kit;

+- Traditional or modern gravity hot air distribution kit;

+- Fresh air kit:

 - Fire Screen:

-- · Heat shield for combustible shelf.
+- Heat shield for combustible shelf.

 7. Safety Information and Standards

 7.1 Safety

 - The fireplace and chimney must be in an enclosure up to the attic. - CAUTION: DO NOT ATTEMPT TO MODIFY OR ALTER THE CONSTRUCTION OF THE FIREPLACE OR ITS COMPONENTS.
 ANY MODIFICATION OR ALTERATION OF CONSTRUCTION MAY VOID THE WARRANTY, LISTINGS AND APPROVALS OF THIS SYSTEM.
 IN THAT CASE, STOVE BUILDER INTERNATIONAL (SBI) WILL NOT BE RESPONSIBLE FOR DAMAGES.
 INSTALL THE FIREPLACE ONLY AS DESCRIBED IN THESE INSTRUCTIONS. - Mixing of appliance components from different sources or modifying components is prohibited and will void the warranty.
 Any modification of the fireplace that has not been approved in writing by the testing authority is prohibited and violates CSA B365 (Canada) and NFPA 211 (USA) standards. - The manufacturer grants no warranty, implied or stated, for the poor installation or lack of maintenance of the fireplace and assumes no responsibility for any consequential damages. - This fireplace must always be used with the original andirons. - Do not use a fireplace insert and other products not specified for use with this fireplace. - Do not install in a mobile home (Canada) or manufactured home (USA).